 The raters for the Speaking and Writing components of the CAEL Test are highly proficient in English and are fully trained and certified by Paragon.
 Each speaking and writing task is rated independently by two accredited raters.
-If the scores awarded by the two raters are in disagreement, the task is evaluated by a third rater.
-Since the evaluation process for the Writing and Speaking components relies on human judgements and the interpretation and application of a rating scale, variations in judgements are to be expected.
+If the scores awarded by the two raters disagree, the task is evaluated by a third rater.
+Since the evaluation process for the Writing and Speaking components relies on human judgement and the interpretation and application of a rating scale, variations in judgements are to be expected.

 Paragon regularly monitors the reliability of the Speaking and Writing scores of the CAEL Test through rater agreement - the percentage of ratings that are in agreement.
-Table 8 shows the rater agreement for the Writing and Speaking components in 2020.
-Overall, the results (90.88% agreement in Speaking and 89.24% agreement in Writing) indicate high consistency of judgement between raters.
-As mentioned earlier, to ensure fairness and accuracy of all test-taker scores, additional raters will assess the responses when the initial ratings do not agree.
+Table 7 shows the rater agreement for the Writing and Speaking components in 2021.
+Overall, the results (84.3% agreement in Speaking, 79.9% agreement in Writing) indicate good consistency of judgement between raters.
+As mentioned earlier, to ensure fairness and accuracy of all test taker scores, additional raters are brought in when the initial ratings do not agree.

-Table 8: Rater Agreement for Speaking and Writing (%)
+Table 7: Rater Agreement for Speaking and Writing (%)

 Component Agreement

-Writing 89.2
+Speaking 84.3

-Speaking 90.9
+Writing 79.9